padipadou/higgs_challenge/README.md

 `python3 time_measurement_best_models.py`

+Measures the execution time of the training for the models with their 'best' configuration obtained by the gridsearch.

 *Information*: For testing just uncomment a piece of code

 We put everything in comments to avoid that everything is printed at the same time